gautamkmahato/sqlite-editor/README.md

 ## Installation and Usage

-Follow these steps to install and run the SQLite Online Editor:
+Follow these steps to install and run the SQLCraft:

 ### Prerequisites